asabuncuoglu13/equitable-ai-cookbook/docs/assurance/introduction.md

 > See [Trustworthy and Ethical Assurance Platform](https://alan-turing-institute.github.io/AssurancePlatform/) for a detailed view of building arguments for assurance.
 You can use the platform to create your AI safety arguments.

 An argument-based approach to assurance aims to demonstrate the rationale behind decisions or actions taken regarding a system through a structured argumentation process that demonstrates how arguments about a system's goals are justified by evidence.
 This process results in the creation of an assurance case, a document that sets out the argument for the system's trustworthiness.

+_Key properties of an argument[^nasa]:_

+- The argument should be grounded, which means the ‘truth’ of argument premises can be agreed by all relevant parties.
+- It should also be realistic.
+The identified assumptions should correspond well to what will happen (or is happening) in the actual world.
+- Robustness refers to incorporating good engineering practice and extending safety for generalisation.
+- Finally, the argument should be balanced in terms of identifying the strengths of the system as well as weaknesses.

 The main components of an assurance case are: